 Bursaries and Scholarships

-During the academic year 2018 to 2019 the School has awarded bursaries and scholarships to twenty seven per cent of pupils.
-This includes bursaries awarded by John Lyon’s Charity to thirty one pupils.
-Thirteen of these awards offer fully funded fees.
-In addition John Lyon School awards two fully funded places and four between seventy and a hundred per cent.
+During the academic year 2019 to 2020 the School has awarded bursaries and scholarships to twenty nine per cent of pupils.
+This includes bursaries awarded by John Lyon’s Charity to thirty two pupils.
+Twenty pupils benefit from fully funded places at the School.
 We also ensure that recipients of bursary awards are supported so that they may participate in co-curricular activities, use of equipment and school trips.

-The School is a partner of the London Academy of Excellence Tottenham.
-Mr James Armstrong is the LAET Co-ordinator for John Lyon.
+The School is a supporter of the London Academy of Excellence Tottenham.
+Dr Morgan White is the LAET Co-ordinator for John Lyon.
 We share expertise with our colleagues at LAET and invite their students to visit John Lyon.
 We offer support to their initiatives and arrange further opportunities for their students.

-John Lyon is a partner school with the London Chamber Orchestra and Harrow Music Services in the Music Junction project that offers music tuition, workshops and mentoring that leads to a concert of a specially composed work being performed by local children from disadvantaged backgrounds.
+John Lyon is a partner school with the London Chamber Orchestra and Harrow Music Services in the Music Junction project that offers music tuition, workshops and mentoring that leads to a concert of a work specially composed for the event being performed by local children from disadvantaged backgrounds.

 The Head of Drama, is working in partnership with the Head of Drama at Nower Hill School to share expertise.
 John Lyon pupils have also visited Nower Hill to work in conjunction with their students.